What Does it Mean to Study Linguistics?

 Linguistics specialists help doctors and therapists work with patients who have suffered strokes or who exhibit signs of communications disorders.
 Many of these patients suffer needlessly when their injuries or illnesses prevent them from speaking clearly, although the rest of their mental processes remain intact.
-By examining the unique speech patterns of these patients, linguists can decode malformed language to provide vital links to patients as they learn to communicate more effectively.
+By examining the unique speech patterns of these patients, linguists can decode malformed language in order to establish communication with patients in these kinds of situations.

 Teaching English as a Second Language

-Many people who hold a degree in linguistics pursue careers in teaching.
-The burgeoning market for teachers of English as a second language provides opportunities for linguistics majors to apply many of their skills.
+Many people who earn a degree in linguistics pursue careers in teaching.
 Not only must they help students understand the language and the customs of English-speaking countries, they must be able to relate to students in their own languages and mannerisms in order for lessons to be absorbed.
 Many linguistics professionals enjoy opportunities to travel around the world, teaching English to professionals in foreign law firms, manufacturing facilities, and customer service centers.

 Many linguistics majors still pursue the traditional tenure track of university teaching and research.
 Linguists often continue the research and development they started with their undergraduate or their graduate degrees, with the support of departmental peers and new generations of linguistics students.
 Though faculty positions tend to grow less rapidly than other job opportunities for linguists, professionals that distinguish themselves by publishing innovative findings can create demand for their work.

-Our society's reliance on computers has created many exciting new job opportunities for linguistics majors.
-Graduates can find themselves working with development teams on projects that improve speech recognition for customer service systems or even home computers.
-Linguistics specialists also work on revisions to spell checking and grammar checking software applications, helping businesspeople to express themselves through clear communication.
+Linguistics majors can find themselves a place working with development teams on projects that improve speech recognition for customer service systems or even home computers.
+Linguistics specialists working in technology may also work on revisions to spell checking and grammar checking software applications.
 Some linguists even help program new artificial intelligence systems that learn to aid humans by learning their specific speech patterns.

 Some up-and-coming business executives hit a glass ceiling in their careers when partners, peers, or clients cannot fully understand them.
 Sometimes, managers who grew up in rural areas might find themselves discriminated against when competing for jobs or contracts in urban areas.
 Repeated studies have shown that professionals who effectively mirror the language and behavior of their target often close more sales or earn more promotions.
 Linguistics professionals help their clients overcome these obstacles by teaching them how to adjust their language and mannerisms to fit professional situations.

 Linguistics majors who teach English as a foreign language often face fewer certification and licensure requirements when teaching overseas than they do when teaching here in the United States.
-Overseas teachers often must complete simple background checks and pass certification examinations before leading their first classes.
-Many colleges and universities prepare students to pass these examinations as part of their degree programs.
+Overseas teachers usually need to complete simple background checks and pass certification examinations before leading their first classes.

 Graduates who intend to teach classes within the United States do not always have to complete the same rigorous certification examinations that general educators undergo, but they must meet some specific requirements.
 Though requirements vary from state to state, most certification boards require teachers to hold a bachelor's degree in their specialty and to complete a supervised teaching internship before completing a general certification examination.
 Usually, colleges and universities integrate state requirements into their degree programs.